joyelkhan/Audio-Only-for-YouTube---Elite-Suite/README.md

 ### Quick Start

 1. **Install the extension** and navigate to any YouTube video
-2. **Click the wave button** in the video player controls (left side, after volume) OR click the extension icon OR press `Ctrl+Shift+A`
+2. **Click the wave button** in the video player controls (right side, before fullscreen) OR click the extension icon OR press `Ctrl+Shift+A`
 3. **Choose your visualization skin** from the options page (optional)
 4. **Enjoy background audio playback** - audio continues even when you switch tabs or minimize the browser

 ### 🎵 NEW: In-Player Toggle Button

-**The fastest way to toggle audio visualization!** A custom button now appears directly in YouTube's video player control bar, in the left controls area (after the volume slider).
+**The fastest way to toggle audio visualization!** A custom button now appears directly in YouTube's video player control bar, in the right controls area (before the fullscreen button).

 **Features:**
 - 🎯 **One-click toggle** - No need to open the extension popup